-To apply, please complete the form below and submit it with supporting documents (see below) and $118.80 application fee.
+Please complete the Application to Construct or Install Apparatus for the Treatment of Sewerage Form and submit with supporting documents outlined below.
+Application fees and charges will apply.
 The form can be submitted in person, by email or by post.
-Further details are provided in the form below.
+Further details are provided in the form below

 Please ensure your application includes the following:

 - Details of the type of system that you are proposing to install, including the manufacturer and the size (check to ensure it is an approved wastewater system)

 - Plan of the entire property showing the location of existing and proposed septic systems, contours, setbacks from buildings, boundaries and any bores or water courses